ravi-chandu/ravi-chandu.github.io/index.md

 ### 1) [Sales Insights Data Analysis - Power BI](https://ravi-chandu.github.io/sales-Analysis/) <br>
 In this report
-- I created Dynamic forcast for next 1 year revenue & profit and
+- I created a Dynamic forecast for the next 1-year revenue & profit and
-- Dyname Top N customers contribution to revenue and profits <br>
+- Dynamic Top N customers contribution to revenue and profits <br>
- the users eaily know thier Top N customers to make deicisons and future plans.
-And Data source is from Local Mysql Database.
+ the users easily know their Top N customers to make decisions and future plans.
+And Data source is from the Local Mysql Database.
 [![image](https://user-images.githubusercontent.com/92777166/139744332-5a42a730-5603-40ca-9f28-d92ad0f8899a.png)](https://ravi-chandu.github.io/sales-Analysis/)

 <br/>